 Ken Keeton Award

-The anthropology major is part of the Comparative Cultures Collegium, an interdisciplinary department that includes Modern Languages and International Business.
-The Collegium annually presents an award to an outstanding student in the Collegium who best embodies the spirit of intercultural learning and global citizenship.
-The award is named for the late Prof. Ken Keeton, who taught German on campus for many years and fought for social justice during the Civil Rights Era of the 1960s.
+Anthropology is part of the Comparative Cultures Collegium, an interdisciplinary department at Eckerd that includes Modern Languages, International Business, and International Studies.
+The Collegium presents an annual award to a senior who best embodies the spirit of intercultural learning and global citizenship.
+The award is named for the late Professor Ken Keeton, who taught German on campus for many years and fought for social justice during the Civil Rights Era of the 1960s.

 Andrea Willingham, the 2012 Ken Keeton Award winner, majored in anthropology and environmental studies.
 Andrea was named a 2011 Udall Scholar and traveled to Tucson, Arizona, to meet policymakers and community leaders in environmental fields, tribal health care, and governance.
 Andrea spent a semester at the London Study Center in 2010, and she participated in a service-learning program in Puerto Rico.
 Andrea is currently undertaking a nine-month internship with the National Park Service in Nome, Alaska.
 Working in the Bering Land Bridge National Preserve, Andrea is helping to interview local Inupiat reindeer herders about their social organization and economic activities.

 Ruby Bielik, the 2011 Ken Keeton Award Winner, majored in anthropology and international business.
 She graduated with high honors as a member of Phi Beta Kappa.
 While at Eckerd, she studied in China and London.
 She is a law student at Santa Clara University in the San Francisco Bay area.
 Her law interests include international trade and development.